-- Brown lentils are the least expensive and soften the most upon cooking; they are best used in soups in stews.
+- Brown lentils are the cheapest and soften the most upon cooking.
+They are best used in soups and stews.

 - Green lentils have a nuttier flavor.
-They stay firm when cooked and make great salad or taco toppers.
+They stay firm when cooked and make good salad or taco toppers.

-- Red lentils have a more mild taste and cook the fastest.
-They are typically used in Indian dals and purees.
+- Red lentils have a milder taste.
+They are used in Indian dals and purees.

-- Black lentils, also known as beluga lentils for their resemblance to caviar when cooked.
+- Black lentils are also known as beluga lentils, as they look like caviar when cooked.

-- Add lentils to any soup or stew recipe to add extra nutrients and fiber
+- Add lentils to any soup or stew recipe for extra nutrients and fiber

-- Precook lentils and keep in your refrigerator for a quick protein source
+- Precook lentils and keep them in the refrigerator for a quick protein source

 - Use lentils in place of beans in any recipe